Black Lives Matter demonstrators shut down busy LA freeway in protest of George Floyd death

-The march resulted in a violent confrontation with police and the shutting down of the 101 Freeway near downtown.
+The march resulted in a violent confrontation with police, including the smashing of CHP cruiser windows, and the shutting down of the 101 Freeway near downtown.

 An estimated 500 to 1,000 people participated in the event, starting near City Hall and then marching through downtown.